Ed-Fi-Exchange-OSS/Meadowlark/Meadowlark-js/tests/e2e/readme.md

 # Running End to End tests

-There are two options to run the tests:
+To run the tests:

-1. With meadowlark-fastify already running: Specify .env for e2e based on .env.example
+1. Create a .env file based on .env.example in this folder.
-2. Run tests directly: Confirm that meadowlark-fastify has an .env file or copy the values for fastify into the e2e .env file
+2. Verify that Docker is running
+3. Run `npm run test:e2e`

+## Support

+Postgresql support is currently disabled and should be included again once Postgresql support is matched on main code.